-While I’m sure that some semblance of SLAs dates back centuries, it was the telecommunications market that ushered in the modern SLA.
+While some semblance of SLAs dates back centuries, it was the telecommunications market that ushered in the modern SLA.
 This was followed by major outsourcing firms such as GE that, in the early 2000s, baked into service level terms as critical elements in Six Sigma performance and certification models.

 Many of these SLAs had what’s referred to as the “watermelon effect”: From the outside, the relationship is all green (good), but on the inside, the customer is red (or unhappy).

-While the concept sounds squishy, it has played an important part in analyzing risks when setting contracts.
+While the concept sounds squishy, it has played an important part in analysing risks when setting contracts.
 Providers would determine what is referred to as a pool percentage — essentially an aggregation of what could go wrong, or red, across a number of different projects — that would result in a nonperformance payback to the customer.
 While many of these percentages were small, when combined they represented real money and an equivalent financial pain point.
-Providers also started to weight the payout pool percentages based on the significance of the client and the business impact of a service level failure.
+Providers also started to weight the payout pool percentages based on the significance of the customer and the business impact of a service level failure.

 Needless to say, this glass-half-empty payout model did little for motivation.
-No surprise then, that providers began negotiating over-delivery pools known as clawbacks to hedge their bets, recover losses, and thus make the watermelon green on the outside and the inside.
+No surprise, then, that providers began negotiating over-delivery pools known as clawbacks to hedge their bets, recover losses, and thus make the watermelon green on the outside and the inside.

 But even the green-and-red watermelon agreements have generally ignored the alignment between service levels and the business outcomes they’re designed to drive.
 Now, digital technologies that include automation and business processes delivered as a service are creating new opportunities to include critical business outcome metrics and morph SLAs into service level outcome agreements (SLOAs).